laravel/docs/helpers.md

 <a name="method-array-sort"></a>
 #### `array_sort()` {#collection-method}

-The `array_sort` method sorts the array by the results of the given Closure:
+The `array_sort` function sorts the array by the results of the given Closure:

     $array = [
         ['name' => 'Desk'],